dmjohnsson23/micdrop/README.md

 sink = MySqlTableInsertSink(mysql.cursor(), 'database', 'table')

 # Map straight across without any conversion
+# (The shift operator is overloaded to represent flow direction in the pipeline)
 source.take('FIELD NAME') >> sink.put('new_field_name')
 source.take('RECORD NUMBER') >> sink.put('id')
 # Do conversions with regular python functions or lambdas